 #truestory During a reading assessment I noticed one of my sweet boys was reading a book at a frustration level, I asked him if he wanted to discontinue the assessment and read a better fit book, he instantly replied, “No I am going to grow my brain Mrs. Winter!”

-Now that my kids have a basic understanding what growth mindset is we have set goals for our self and hung them in the hallway.
+Once my kids had a basic understanding what growth mindset is we set goals for ourselves and hung them in the hallway.

 Soon we will check in on our goals and see what action steps are needed to make our goals attainable.
-My students will need to be reminded how their effort and belief in themselves will make them success in meeting any goals they set.
-Here is a sample of what I have planned, I know they will love it!
+I’ll be sure to remind my students that their effort and belief in themselves will be integral in helping them reach their goals.
+Here is a sample of what I have planned:

-I know in order for my students to understand that their intelligence is not limited and believe in themselves I must create an environment where students are reminded daily.
-I created these bookmarks to keep at school and send home.
+To support my students as they work to develop their growth mindset I created bookmarks with reminders that their intelligence is unlimited.
+I keep them in our classroom but also send them home with my students.
 Be sure to grab these color and black and white bookmarks for your kids at the end of this post!

 If you ready to start fostering a growth mindset culture with your elementary students and unsure where to start?
 Check out this Growth Mindset blog post for more lessons, ideas, and activities.